 Blue Hawaiian Spiked Freezer Pop – Coconut, pineapple, and orange flavors in a rum base and frozen for an icy summer treat.
+Have your favorite cocktail and dessert too!

 This one is very similar to original slushsicles but this one has less pineapple juice and more of a rum flavor.
-They will also will be a bit softer than the Jack Frost Slushsicle.
+They will also be a bit softer than the Jack Frost Slushsicle.

 The method to make these is the same as all of our other frozen cocktail and the tutorial can be viewed here.